 Or, they might read online reviews of your practice.
 Don’t underestimate the power of reviews.
-Eighty-four percent of patients said they use online reviews to evaluate physicians.
+94 percent of patients said they use online reviews to evaluate physicians.

 Since 88 percent of insured Americans say that whether a provider accepts their insurance is an important factor in their choice of doctor, this is a huge part of the decision-making process.

 This happens when a prospect makes an appointment.
 The appointment is crucial not only because they are in the office and you are taking care of the patient, but because their experience is going to shape whether they come back or not.

 The next step is advocacy.
 A new patient has experienced your office and becomes an advocate by telling others about their experience.
 This can be through contact with friends and family or leaving online reviews.